Man accused of faking own death found, maintains innocence - NewsBreak

 “I’m shocked.
 Honestly, I feel like that I was used a little bit.
 I went along with it, you know, meaning I was unaware that this was a setup,” uncle Michael Alahverdian said.

 Law enforcement officers say they tracked Nicholas Alahverdian down in December.
 They say he was in a Scottish hospital on a ventilator being treated for COVID-19 .
-Scottish investigators and staff at the Glasgow hospital reportedly worked with the Utah County Attorney’s Office to identify Alahverdian based on tattoos and DNA evidence.Tennessee shelter put down dogs by shooting them, report says
+Scottish investigators and staff at the Glasgow hospital reportedly worked with the Utah County Attorney’s Office to identify Alahverdian based on tattoos and DNA evidence.Manhunt underway after Georgia coroner finds family dead

 While it may seem like the case was nearly closed, they soon learned it was just the beginning.